 There are two expectations to pay attention to: the relationship and performance of the VA, and the overall results for your business.

 2) The overall results for your business.
 Are you hiring a Virtual Assistant (or any support team member) expecting them to directly bring in money?
-This expectation may need to be adjusted.

 The only tangible thing on this list is money.
 If you’re going into this working relationship with long-term goals in mind, you’ll want to make sure you can afford your right-hand collaborator for quite some time.
 Here’s why: the client/VA relationship works best when the Virtual Assistant is able to climb inside your business, get to know it on a deep level and help look out for your interests in an ongoing relationship.
 Building that relationship takes time, and time takes money.

 In fact, it shouldn’t be a stretch for you to pay your virtual assistant or online business manager.
 It’s very frustrating for both parties to find the perfect client/VA fit only to have it stall out in a few months because the budget wasn’t there to begin with.